wgmyers/mal/impls/ruby-wgm/NOTES.md

 in types.rb that I had forgotten about.
 This is why you aren't supposed to do that kind of debugging.
 Bah.

+Also, the inputs from (Ruby) ARGV need to be unfrozen strings.
+Ok then.

+All that remains is to track down and remove the spurious trailing nil.

+It... seems to be coming from within load-file itself?

+If we enter nil at the prompt, we are supposed to return nil.
+Except when it's load-file.
+If I have understood correctly.
+That... can't be right?

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.